nullrocket/gitbook/account/registration/registration.md

 * **Packing Key**<br/>  Your Packing Key must be at least 8 characters long and is also case sensitive.
 You can (and should!) use punctuation, numbers or even spaces.
 We suggest a quality rating of at least 80 (optional).

-* **Email**<br/>You can choose whether or not you want to give Passpack your email address.
-  It's ok not to, however we highly suggest you provide your email.
-It is necessary in order for us to provide you with emergency support and notifications.
+* **Email**<br/>Providing your email address is optional, however we highly suggest you provide your email.
+It is necessary in order for us to provide you with emergency support,notifications, password resets and other services.

 ###[Third Party / Social Login Registration](/account/registration/third-party-social-logins.md)